 - a.
-A maximum penalty reduction of 70 percent is permitted for small employers (80 percent for serious willful violations, see Table 6-5).
-"Size" of an employer shall be calculated based on the maximum number of employees of an employer at all workplaces nationwide at any time during the 12 months prior to the opening conference date. - b.
-The rates of reduction to be applied are shown in Table 6-3.
+A maximum penalty reduction of 70 percent is permitted for small employers (80 percent for serious willful violations, see Table 6-5). - b.
+A penalty increase of 20 percent is permitted for large employers. - c.
+The adjustment rates to be applied are shown in Table 6-3.

-Table 6-3: Rate Reduction Based Upon Employer Size
+Table 6-3: Rate Adjustment Based Upon Employer Size

-Employees Percent Reduction
+Employees Percent Adjustment

-1-10 70 %
+1-10 70 % reduction

-11-25 60 %
+11-25 60 % reduction

-26-100 30 %
+26-100 30 % reduction

-101-250 10 %
+101-250 No adjustment

-251 and up None
+251 or more 20% increase

-c.
+d.
 When an employer with 1-25 employees has one or more serious violations of high gravity or several serious violations of moderate gravity, indicating a lack of concern for employee safety and health, the Compliance Officer (CO) may recommend that only a partial reduction in penalty be permitted for size.
 If the Compliance Program Manager approves the partial reduction, the justification shall be fully explained in the case file.